 Examples provided are for illustration only and are not exhaustive.
-Market Participants must comply with any obligations under their regulatory frameworks.
-Market Participants remain responsible for ensuring that their conduct is compliant with any of their obligations under the WEM Rules.
-Market Participants may need to obtain any necessary legal, economic, or other technical advice that they think is required in order to ensure that their conduct is compliant with the WEM Rules.
-This Guideline is not a substitute for that legal, economic, or other technical advice as this Guideline does not reproduce all requirements in the WEM Rules.
+This Guideline is not a substitute for legal, economic or other technical advice.
+Market Participants are encouraged to obtain legal, economic or other technical advice tailored to its specific circumstances.
+This Guideline does not reproduce all requirements in the WEM Rules.
 Market Participants are advised to refer to the WEM Rules for a full list of obligations.